Fleas can be a pesky problem when they infest our homes and pets.

 Additionally, you should always dilute lemon essential oil and conduct patch tests to ensure your pet does not have any adverse reactions.

 Tea Tree Essential Oil

-Tea tree essential oil, also known as melaleuca oil, is a powerful antiseptic and antifungal oil known for its insecticidal properties.
+Tea tree essential oil, also known as melaleuca oil, is a powerful essential oil.

 These are our 2 favorite ways to get rid of fleas with Tea Tree Oil: